 TGba Editor: Change the paragraph below of this subclause as follows (#CID 7032):

-The Group Addressed BU subfield is set to 1 to indicate that one or more group addressed frames are buffered at the AP corresponding to the BSSID indicated in the ID field.
+The Group Addressed BU subfield is set to 1 to indicate that one or more group addressed frames are buffered at the AP corresponding to the BSSID that is identified in the ID field.
 Otherwise, the Group Addressed BU subfield is set to 0.
-The Group Addressed BU subfield is reserved in a group addressed FL WUR Wake-up frame.
+The Group Addressed BU subfield is reserved in a group addressed FL WUR Wake-up frame. (#7032)

 TGba Editor: Insert the paragraph below at the end of this subclause as follows (#CID 7015):

+The FCS field contains a CRC when the Protected field is equal to 0 and a MIC when the Protected field is equal to 1 (see 9.10.2.4 (Frame Check Sequence (FCS) field)).(#7015)

 9.10.2.2.1 Frame Control field

 TGba Editor: Change the paragraph below of this subclause as follows (#CID 7028):

-The Miscellaneous subfield is reserved in all FL WUR frames except for broadcast WUR Wake-up frames as defined in 9.10.3.2 (WUR Wake-up frame format).
+The Miscellaneous subfield is reserved in all FL WUR frames except for broadcast and group addressed WUR Wake-up frames as defined in 9.10.3.2 (WUR Wake-up frame format). (#7028)

 9.10.2.4.2 Cyclic Redundancy Check (CRC) for WUR frames